-Analysis of the Current Limitations
+41 2 Analysis of the Current Limitations

-To provide insights into the limitations of 42 current world model-based agents in objectpositioning tasks, we consider the performance of Dreamer and FOCUS on a pose-reaching and 45 an object-positioning task.
-For pose-reaching, 47 we opted for the Reacher environment from the DMC suite [14].
-In this task, we consider the end-effector of the manipulator as the entity to be positioned at the target location.
-For the more complex object positioning task, we opted for a cube-manipulation task from Robosuite [15].
-The given cube has to be placed at the specified target location to succeed in the task.

-In both environments, the target position is uniformly sampled within the workspace at every new episode.
-We test the environments in two different scenarios: first, with a virtual visual target that is rendered in the environment, and second, without a visual target, where the target location is provided only as a vector in the agent's inputs.
+42 To provide insights into the limitations of 43 current world model-based agents in object-44 positioning tasks, we consider the performance of Dreamer and FOCUS on a pose-reaching and 45 an object-positioning task.
+For pose-reaching, 46 we opted for the Reacher environment from the 47 DMC suite [21].
+In this task, we consider the 48 end-effector of the manipulator as the entity to 49 be positioned at the target location.
+For the more 50 complex object positioning task, we opted for 51 a cube-manipulation task from Robosuite [24].
+52 The given cube has to be placed at the specified 53 target location to succeed in the task.
+54 second, without a visual target, where the target location is provided only as a vector in the agent's inputs.
 Training details are provided in appendix G. Based on Fig. 2, we highlight the significant gap in performance between the tasks with the virtual visual targets rendered in the environment and the tasks using only spatial coordinates as a target.
 The agents struggle to solve the tasks without a virtual target.
 It can also be noticed a negative correlation between the agents' ability to reconstruct positional information and the performance on the task.
+This is particularly evident for the target position, but it also seems to apply to the entity position.